xuankimtran/docs-1/pages/katalon-studio/docs/qtest-integration.md

    ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/enable-qtest-integration/image2016-11-15-143A483A8.png)

-   Once Katalon Studio successfully connects to your qTest using provided information, the token will be generated.
+   Once Katalon Studio successfully connects to your qTest using the provided information, the token will be generated.

 3. Select other submitting options as following: